 - Increase awareness of signs, symptoms, and appropriate actions for stroke and heart attack.

 - Eliminate health disparities related to the burden of cardiovascular disease in the District.

 - Increase adherence to preventive care best practices, such as the “ABCS”.

 A= Aspirin therapy for appropriate populations;

 S= Sodium reduction and Smoking cessation.

 The DC Cardiovascular Health Program supports the Million Hearts™ Initiative to prevent 1 million heart attacks and strokes over the next five years.
-Select the appropriate link below to visit that section of the Million Hearts website and declare your support and commitment to reaching this goal.
+Visit the Million Hearts website to declare your support and commitment to reaching this goal.

 Select Sodium to read more information about lowering your risk of heart attack and stroke.